Olympic Hymn: English version

+Bestow on us your honor, truth and love (Note: This version, although often performed at opening and closing ceremonies, appears to enjoy far less exposure than the original.
+Hence its words may be determined only by listening to performances; correspondents will most probably disagree on the correct form.
+An alternate ending to the lyrics (used at the opening ceremony of the Los Angeles Olympics) was, "Bestow on us the wondrous prize of honor, truth and love.")

 List of performances at the Olympics

 Before 2016, the anthem had been recorded and performed in many different languages, usually as a result of the hosting of either form of the Games in various countries.
-However, in the 2008 Olympic opening and closing ceremonies, in Beijing, China, Greek was sung instead of the host country's official language, Mandarin.
+However, in the 2008 and 2022 Olympic opening and closing ceremonies, in Beijing, China, Greek was sung instead of the host country's official language, Mandarin.
 Also in the 2016 Olympic opening and closing ceremonies in Rio de Janeiro, Brazil, English was sung instead of host country's official language, Brazilian Portuguese.
 Since 2018, the IOC requires that the anthem be performed in either English, Greek or instrumentally (although this is optional depending on the organizer of an Olympics).